Q: I received my tax form and this is not the amount I have been paid.

 You may receive more than one 1099-R for the tax year depending on your benefit selection.
 The IRS requires that PSERS report different types of retirement payments on separate 1099-R forms, as the payments require different distribution codes.
 If you recently retired and had PSERS roll over taxable contributions and interest for you, you should receive at least two (2) forms for the tax year in which the rollover occurred.

 Changing Your Federal Withholding Amount

 may change your federal withholding rate at any time through the Deductions

-Wizard in MSS or by completing, signing, and submitting a to PSERS.
-PSERS has created a how-to video
+Wizard in MSS or by completing, signing, and submitting a W-4P form to PSERS.

 PSERS must receive the